-© The Financial Times Ltd 2013 FT and 'Financial Times' are trademarks of The Financial Times Ltd.
+© The Financial Times Ltd 2017 FT and 'Financial Times' are trademarks of The Financial Times Ltd.

-If you have any questions or need further information, please contact Emily Gibbs at:
+If you have any questions, please contact us at email@example.com.

 The 2010/11 appeal in support of Action Against Hunger raised $1.6 million.
 The charity works to save the lives of millions of malnourished children in over 40 of the world’s poorest countries.
 Read the FT’s coverage of the charity’s work.

-For our 2009/10 appeal, we raised £2,689,833 ($4.3 million) for Room to Read, which supports child literacy in the developing world.
+The 2009/10 appeal raised £2,689,833 ($4.3 million) for Room to Read, which supports child literacy in the developing world.

 Our 2008/9 appeal was based for the first time on a vote by FT employees.
 We raised £167,000 for WaterAid, which focuses on water, sanitation and hygiene education.